-- Maintain School Swimming folder (see Governor and Headteachers section above). - Visit the pool before swimming programme commences to understand all relevant NOP/EAP aspects and to risk assess and plan programme with the Specialist Swimming Teacher. - Obtain written information on pupils with medical conditions and/or additional needs and share with specialist Swimming Teacher prior to the School Swimming and Water Safety programme commencing.
+- Visit the pool before swimming programme commences to understand all relevant NOP/EAP aspects and to risk assess and plan programme with the Specialist Swimming Teacher. - Obtain written information on pupils with medical conditions and/or additional needs and share with specialist Swimming Teacher prior to the School Swimming and Water Safety programme commencing.

-Complete and share relevant documents with Leisure Providers e.g. Swimming Class Registers & Student Information.
+• Complete and share relevant documents with Leisure Providers e.g. Swimming Class Registers & Student Information.